Sedgwick County Health Department partners with Black nurses to vaccinate people of color

-“They can’t get to the places,” Thompson said, “or not getting the vaccine because they’re afraid to get it or not getting the vaccine because of going online and everybody doesn’t have a computer.”
+“They can’t get to the places or not getting the vaccine because they’re afraid to get it or not getting the vaccine because of going online and everybody doesn’t have a computer,” Thompson said.

 St. James Missionary Baptist Church will be the first site to open on Sunday, March 7 at 1 p.m.
-Other sites opening soon are Calvary Baptist, St. Mary’s Missionary Baptist and St. Mark United Methodist Churches.
+Other sites opening soon are Calvary Baptist, St. Mary’s Missionary Baptist, and St. Mark United Methodist.

 “We feel that the more church sites—that’s going to be the more Black arms we are going to be able to vaccinate,” Thompson said.